 At Bayswater North, parent participation is seen as an integral and valuable component of the Early Years Program, where, with the guidance of the teachers, parents are given the chance to work with small groups or individual children reinforcing concepts and guiding their learning.

 During literacy sessions in the middle school, students continue to work in groups or independently covering a variety of text types, both fiction and non-fiction.
 There is a greater use of current texts, including Internet and newspaper articles.
 Emphasis is placed on developing children’s understanding of text at a deeper level through higher order questioning and greater vocabulary development.

-The explicit teaching of reading strategies continues with both the continuation of the CAFÉ model as well as a comprehension program called Cars and Stars.
-Small group teaching and reinforcement of reading strategies is achieved through Reciprocal Reading groups and Literacy Circles.
+The explicit teaching of reading strategies continues with both the continuation of the CAFÉ model as well as reading conferencing and goal setting at an individual level.
+Small group teaching and reinforcement of comprehension strategies is achieved through Reciprocal Reading groups and Literacy Circles.

 Expectations of ‘home reading’ continues, with the focus being on comprehension and continued practice in fluency and expressive reading.
-Children are expected to read a variety of familiar and unfamiliar texts, genres and familiar and unfamiliar authors.
+Children are expected to read a variety of familiar and unfamiliar texts, genres and authors.